Detecting Language Model Attacks with Perplexity: Related Work

-We did not find an example of the use of perplexity to classify adversarial examples in NLP, especially like the ones generated by \citep{zou2023universal}, whose procedure we followed for this paper.
 We found a previous mention in the literature of perplexity minimization (with GPT-2) when generating adversarial examples \citep{han-etal-2020-adversarial}.
-These adversarial examples were used to attack structured prediction tasks (part-of-speech (POS) tagging and dependency parsing), which to our knowledge does not achieve the same goals as the adversarial attacks on LLMs focused on in this paper. \citep{han-etal-2020-adversarial} mention that the the goal of minimizing perplexity was to achieve "fluency".
-They cite \citep{xu2018dpgan} who remark that "Fluency means that how likely the generated text is produced by human".
+These adversarial examples were used to attack structured prediction tasks such as part-of-speech (POS) tagging and dependency parsing. \citet{han-etal-2020-adversarial} state that the goal of minimizing perplexity is to achieve ``fluency".
+They cite \citet{xu2018dpgan}, whose authors define fluency as how likely a human could have produced the generated text.
 If a past paper achieved fluency by generating adversarial examples that have the same perplexity values as human text, then our proposal to use perplexity would not be relevant to that kind of attack.